 As important as it is to reward the employees for desirable behaviors, setting the right process flow is equally important.
 This essentially means determining who can nominate the recipients, who can offer the rewards, what type of recognition can be offered, and other such aspects besides promoting peer-to-peer as well as top-down recognition.

 Investing in the right employee recognition platform is essential for executing the value-based recognition program successfully.
-Such platforms offer the right features and functionality to tie the core organization values with desirable behaviors and suggest best ways of recognizing such behaviors.
+Such platforms offer the right features and functionality to tie the core organization values with desirable behaviors.
+They also incorporate the best ways of recognizing such behaviors.
 Most importantly, such platforms help in maintaining the transparency and integrity of the rewards program.

-Organizations need to make sure that every time an employee receives value-based recognition, the other members of the workforce are made aware of the same.
+Organizations should ensure that every time an employee receives value-based recognition, the other members of the workforce are made aware of the same.
 Publishing such recognition on internal communication and collaboration platforms such as the Intranet, Microsoft Teams, Yammer and Slack is the great way to do so.
 It can help motivate and inspire other employees to emulate the actions of the recipients.

 While promoting value-based recognition is important, it should not be done at the cost of ignoring performance-based recognition.
 Organizations need to create a balance between both these types of recognition to create a healthy and balanced organizational culture where their employees can thrive.

-8. Track Progress and make changes as necessary
+4. Track Progress and Make Changes as necessary

 Finally, it is important to track the progress of the value-based recognition program from time to time and make any necessary changes to it.
 This is essential to stay updated with the changing needs and expectations of the workforce as per the changing market trends.